cfrm17/MBSDeferredAsset/README.md

 Firstly, we will review the basic equations governing cash flows from the MBS.
 The mortgage payment in month n made by the mortgagee is provided.
 For the MBS, rn is the weighted average interest rate of mortgages in the pool, and this value changes during the life of the MBS as mortgages prepay.

 The MBS pay a fixed coupon cn, specified by the contract.
-The model values the difference between the actual interest payments (see https://finpricing.com/lib/FiBondCoupon.html) based on rn and cn, minus a fixed servicing of 25 bps.
+The model values the difference between the actual interest payments based on rn and cn, minus a fixed servicing of 25 bps.

 We then simply present value these cashflows to arrive at a valuation.
 The discount curve is the CAD swap curve, with spot rates and simple compounding for the 1 year and under term points, and swap rates for longer terms